sustainlab-group/mapillarygcn/README.md

 - `confidence`: confidence values of the detections
 -  `pov`, `pov_label`: represent the poverty indicator value and the binary class label (0 for less than median, 1 for greater than or equal to median), respectively
 - `pop`, `pop_label`: represent the population density indicator value and the binary class label, respectively
-- `bmi`, `bmi_label`: represent the women's body-mass-index (BMI) indicator value and the binary class label, respectively
+- `bmi`, `bmi_label`: represent the women's body-mass-index (BMI) indicator value and the binary class label, respectively (Note: As detailed in paper, BMI data is only available for India, so these values are 0 for all Kenya rows.)

 **Images**
 Each Mapillary image is identifiable using its `key` and `unique_cluster`.